UDOOboard/Bolt-Docs/docs/05_Accessories/01_Official_Accessories.md

 This module is based on **2x Realtek 8111GS** Ethernet controllers (fully compliant with *IEEE 802.3*, *IEEE 802.3u*, *IEEE 802.3ab*).

-When the M.2 dual Ethernet Module Kit accessory is plugged into M.2 Key B slot, the UDOO X86 board will offer three different Gigabit Ethernet ports.
+When the M.2 dual Ethernet Module Kit accessory is plugged into M.2 Key B slot, the UDOO BOLT board will offer three different Gigabit Ethernet ports.

 To mount the M.2 dual Ethernet Module Kit is necessary the following fixtures (included with the board):